 What you want to look for is the comparison between mobile, desktop and tablet conversion rates specific to add to cart conversion and ecommerce conversion.

-As a rule of thumb mobile conversions are considerably lower than desktop and tablet.
-According to Smart Insights, first quarter global conversions for desktop were 3.63% while smartphone conversions averaged 1.25%.
+As a rule of thumb mobile conversions are considerably lower than desktop and tablet and it’s crucial to pay attention to mobile conversion optimization According to Smart Insights, first quarter global conversions for desktop were 3.63% while smartphone conversions averaged 1.25%.

 That can be due to a variety of reasons and doesn’t necessarily indicate a problem.
 In fact, many customers shop across multiple devices initiative a cart on their phone before switching to a desktop or tablet to complete the purchase.

 The next step with mobile is to dig deeper.
-Are your mobile conversions lower than you expect?
+Are your mobile conversion rates lower than you expect?
 Open the device report to get a bit more granular.